JetBrains/ring-ui/components/migration-to-2.3.0.md

 ---
 collection: docs
-title: Migration to Ring UI 2.3.0
+title: Migrating to Ring UI 2.3.0
 order: 3
 ---

 ### ES6, ES.Next, Babel
-We now use many of ES6 (and even ES7) features.
-Such as:
+We now use many of ES6 (and even ES7) features, such as:

 * let and const
 * classes
-* bind-operator
+* bind operator (::)
 * Promises
 * modules
-* arrow function
+* arrow functions
 * and many more

-Some of these features are not implemented yet in the browsers, so we use [Babel transpiler](https://babeljs.io/) to implement (or simulate) it.
+Some of these features are not implemented in browsers yet, so we use [Babel transpiler](https://babeljs.io/) to implement (or simulate) them.

 * a full list of supported [ES6 features](https://babeljs.io/docs/learn-es2015/)
 * about experimental [ES7 features](https://babeljs.io/docs/usage/experimental/)